 - Good nutrition, often with vitamin supplements since these cats may not eat as much as they should because of the discomfort.

 - In extreme cases of periodontal disease all the teeth behind the "fangs" may need to be removed.

 As gingivitis can lead to more serious dental diseases (such as periodontitis and stomatitis which in turn can result in tooth loss and decay), it is important not to ignore early signs of a dental problem in your cat.

-Starting while the cat is a kitten you should brush its teeth.
+You should brush its teeth starting when it is a kitten.
 Kittens begin to get their baby (or temporary teeth) at about 2-3 weeks of age.
-Permanent teeth usually begin to come in at about 3 - 4 months of age, and the adult teeth should be in by about 8 months of age.
+Permanent teeth usually begin to come in at about 3 - 4 months of age, and the adult teeth should be in by about eight months of age.

 - Finger Toothbrush - A rubber, bristled brush fitting over your finger makes it easy to manipulate in mouth of the cat.

 - Cat Toothbrush (optional) - A soft-bristled tooth brush (similar to a human baby toothbrush), usually has a slightly angled head that allows for better entry into the cat's mouth.
 A bristled tooth brush is better for reaching below the gum line – an important area to brush.